eakoriakin/ionic-selectable-pages/pages/should-focus-searchbar-field.md

 Version added: `3.0.1`, `4.0.0`

-Determines whether Searchbar should receive focus when Modal is opened.
+Determines whether Searchbar should receive focus when modal is opened.

 ## Type